hawtio/hawtio/README.md

 A good MBean for real time values and charts is java.lang/OperatingSystem or try looking at queues or camel routes.
 Notice that as you change selections in the tree the list of tabs available changes dynamically based on the content.

-If you are running Tomcat, Karaf, Fuse ESB or JBoss you could just deploy the **hawtio-web.war** to your container

 ## Want to hack on some code?

 We love [contributions](http://hawt.io/contributing/index.html)!